zulip/zulip/docs/contributing/commit-discipline.md

 - Start the sentence with an [imperative](https://en.wikipedia.org/wiki/Imperative_mood) verb, e.g.
-  "fix", "add", "change", etc.
+  "fix", "add", "change", "rename", etc.
 - Use proper capitalization and punctuation.
-- Avoid acronyms.
+- Be concise, without abbreviations, acronyms, or unnecessary details.
+For example, "Change X and update tests/docs." would be better written as just "Change X."; as discussed above, every commit is expected to update to tests and documentation.
+- Be readable to a reader familiar with Zulip's code base, but who hasn't been involved with the project in question.
 - Use no more than 76 characters for the entire commit summary (parts 1 and 2).

 ### Examples of good commit summaries

-- provision: Improve performance of installing npm.
+- `provision: Improve performance of installing npm.`

-- channel: Discard all HTTP responses while reloading.
+- `channel: Discard all HTTP responses while reloading.`

-- integrations: Add GitLab integration.
+- `integrations: Add GitLab integration.`
+- `typeahead: Rename compare_by_popularity() for clarity.`

-- typeahead: Convert to ES6 module.
+- `typeahead: Convert to ES6 module.`

-- tests: Compile Handlebars templates with source maps.
+- `tests: Compile Handlebars templates with source maps.`

-- blueslip: Add feature to time common operations.
+- `blueslip: Add feature to time common operations.`

-- gather_subscriptions: Fix exception handling bad input.
+- `gather_subscriptions: Fix exception handling bad input.`
+- `stream_settings: Fix save/discard widget on narrow screens.`

 #### Detailed example